macianito/js-import-php/README.md

 ```

-You could call a php function using the result of a previous called php function as a parameter, thus concatenating several function calls.
+You can call a php function using the result of a previous called php function as a parameter, thus concatenating several function calls.
 Here is an example of this.

 ```jsx